 There are several uncertainities which can have an impact in the projected GDP.
-The outlook of oil prices continue to be hazy both on upside and downside.
-It is expected that the demand for cement would grow at around 8% for the financial year 2021-22.
-Our plants operations are temporally at halt but fully equipped and supported with grinding units at strategic locations.
+The outlook of oil prices continues to be hazy both on upside and downside.
+It is expected that the demand for Cement would grow at around 8% for the financial year 2022-23.
+Our plants operations are temporally at halt and expecting to restart its productions activities at the earliest.
+Our Plants are fully equipped and supported with grinding units at strategic locations.
 Our company will be able to take full advantage of the economic momentum in the coming years.

-Cautionary Statement
+Cautionary Statement: